1.b) Theory of black holes and contraction of the Universe

 It is not about change for the sake of change; it is about aiding the brain in using intuitive thought processes and logic when it comes to complex topics such as these, due to the lack of experimental information available, and physical theories of a purely mathematical nature.
 Also, it serves to situate the brain within the new paradigm of Global Physics.

-Given the change of perspective on space and the Universe, it is convenient to present separately the most relevant concepts of the new theory of black holes.
+Given the change of perspective on space and the Universe, it is convenient to present the most relevant concepts of the new theory of black holes separately.
 Thus, we shall divide this part of the book into the following subsections: concept, formation, types and core effects of black balls.

 1.b.1.
 What is a black hole or big black ball?

-Although recently one does not hear so much about holes in space-time or wormholes, we must recognize that concept of a black hole has been a hole in itself, where theories of all kinds seemed to fit.
+Although recently one does not hear so much about wormholes or holes in space-time (strings, quantum foam, aether or any other name), we must recognize that concept of a black hole has been a hole in itself, where theories of all kinds seemed to fit.

 The exotic phenomenon known as a wormhole connects two parts of the Universe –also known as Einstein-Rosen bridge across space-time– with a gravitational tunnel through which mass and energy absorbed by a black hole could pass.
 A wormhole does not seem reasonable given the gravitational effects of the big black balls and characteristics of the global aether.
 Global Astrophysics is a non-relativistic Astrophysics.